mefengl/note-faroe/docs/pages/email-password/password-reset.md

 ## Reset password

-Use `Faroe.resetPassword()` to reset the user's password using the password reset request.
+Use `Faroe.resetUserPassword()` to reset the user's password using the password reset request.
 We recommend doing some basic input validation with `verifyPasswordInput()`.

 **Ensure that the `email_verified` attribute of the password reset session is set to `true`.**